We have an amazing range of courses and a choice of how you study

 View the chart

-This ensures that undergraduate education at Teesside remains free at the point of entry and you only make repayments if you are earning over £21,000 a year.
+Government loans ensure that undergraduate education at Teesside remains free at the point of entry and you only make repayments if you are earning over £21,000 a year.
 You start repaying four years after the start of your course, even if you are still studying.

 Browse part-time courses